PRIVACY POLICY

 • Calling +61 2 9258 1600

-• Writing to our Privacy Officer at Level 23, Australia Square, 264 George Street, Sydney NSW 2000 Australia or by facsimile at +61 2 9258 1699.
+• Writing to our Privacy Officer at Level 17, 20 Bond Street, Sydney NSW 2000 Australia or by facsimile at +61 2 9258 1699.

 If practical, you can contact us anonymously (i.e. without identifying yourself) or by using a pseudonym.
 However, if you choose not to identify yourself, we may not be able to give you the information or provide the assistance you might otherwise receive if it is not practical to do so.
+Changes to our privacy and information handling practices This Privacy Policy is subject to change at any time.